mrrusof/mrrusof.github.io/_posts/2017-04-01-shortest-substring-made-of-allowed-letters.markdown

 forbidden letter `x`.

-We approach the problem of computing candidates by computing pre-candidates for each prefix and then filtering those that contain a forbidden character or do contain all allowed characters.
+We approach the problem of computing candidates by computing pre-candidates for each prefix and then filtering out those that either contain a forbidden character or do not contain all allowed characters.

 A pre-candidate for a prefix is the shortest suffix that contains as many allowed characters as possible.
 For example, consider the pre-candidates for string `aabbxbbcaab` in the following diagram.